 Esquina de la Calle Ruinas 432 y San Augustin, Cusco, Peru

 The painstaking care taken by the Marriott Corporation in transforming a former convent alongside impressive Incan ruins has resulted in one of the nicest places to stay in the heart of this magnificent colonial city.

-The luxury hotel market in Cusco, gateway to the Sacred Valley of the Incas, is close to being saturated.
+The luxury hotel market in Cusco, gateway to the Sacred Valley of the Incas, is certainly not hurting for luxury lodging choices.
 Under ordinary circumstances, therefore, the opening in town of an upscale property belonging to an international chain might provoke hardly more an a yawn in response.
-So the surprise when one checks into the JW Marriott in downtown Cusco, opened in 2013, is all the more pleasant.
+The JW Marriott in central Cusco is no ordinary chain hotel, however.

 The wow factor kicks in immediately upon entering the lobby—formerly the chapel in the 16th century San Augustin Convent that Marriott took years restoring and updating in order to convert it into a truly superb hotel.
 The areas leading up and adjacent to the reception desk literally glow with the ancient splendor, a representation of the Incan sun temple.
 The hotel is so proud of its premises that it offers free tours to the public every afternoon.

 Right away, the friendly, bilingual staff serve the Andes' recommended antidote to altitude sickness, coca tea.
 The hotel has you covered at 11,200 feet above sea level (higher even than Machu Picchu): supplemental oxygen can be pumped directly into all guest rooms through the ventilation system (the surcharge for this extra is $20/day).
 This can make a big difference to a first–time visitor unaccustomed to the thin air on the eve of a full schedule of heavy sightseeing and having trouble sleeping.